centreon/centreon-documentation/en/data-presentation/procedures.md

 > Replace the keystorePass value "xxx" with the password you used for the keystore
 > and adapt the path (if it was changed) to the keystore.

-### SSL configuration with an auto-signed key
+### SSL configuration with a self-signed key

-> Enabling the SSL mode with an auto-signed key will force every user to add an
+> Enabling the SSL mode with a self-signed key will force every user to add an
 > exception for the certificate before using the web interface.
 Enable it only if
 > your Centreon also uses this protocol.
 Users will have to open the URL
 > <https://centreon-map-url:8443/centreon-studio/docs>. *The solution we recommend